 Physics, Frankfurt University, Germany.

-using a range of toolsets from dynamical systems theory and computational
+complex systems, using a range of toolsets from dynamical

-self-limiting Hebbian plasticity rules.
-Several subjects are available for the
+Several subjects are available for the announced PhD thesis,

-The candidate should have a Diploma/Master in physics with an excellent
+The candidate must have a Diploma/Master in physics, an excellent

 academic track record and good computational skills.
 Experience or strong